mniwas2/CS225FinalProject/Results.md

 With our project, we wanted to assist users in their trans-atlantic commutes.
 We had two main questions that we wanted to answer; the first being "Can we find the nearest airport given an individual's coordinates?" and "How can we calculate the shortest path between two airports?".

 To answer the first question, we created a "Find" function.
-We decided to take in two IDS before using our BFS function.
+We decided to take in two IATAs before using our BFS function in order to get a vector of all the flights visited in the path.
+Our BFS implementation maintains a queue of flights.

 Our next algorithm was using Dijkstra's.
 This algorithm takes into consideration the origin and destination airports to then calculate the shortest path between 2 airports.
 The nodes are coordinates containing the longitude and latitudes of airports while the edges are only the existing routes between 2 airports.